NotAKidoS/NAK_CVR_Mods/ASTExtension/README.md

 - `BurntToast` - 0 to 10 (input single)
   - This will not work properly.
 The parameter name is not recognized by ASTExtension.

-If your setup is theoretically supported but not working, it is likely the scaling animation is not linear.
-In this case, you will need to fix your animation clip curves / blend tree to be linear, or use Avatar Scale Tool to generate a new scaling animation.
+If your setup is theoretically supported but not working, it is likely the scaling animation is not linear or has loop enabled if using Motion Time, making the first and last frame identical height.
+In this case, you will need to fix your animation clip curves / blend tree to be linear &|| not loop, or use Avatar Scale Tool to generate a new scaling animation.

 ---